GraphCogent: Mitigating LLMs' Working Memory Constraints via Multi-Agent Collaboration in Complex Graph Understanding: Introduction

 \section{Introduction}

 Large language models (LLMs)~\cite{DBLP:journals/corr/abs-2303-08774} have demonstrated remarkable cognitive capabilities in natural language processing.
-However, when querying the shortest path between two places in a 1000-node transportation graph, state-of-the-art LLMs like DeepSeek-R1~\cite{DBLP:journals/corr/abs-2501-12948}, GPT-o3~\cite{DBLP:journals/corr/abs-2303-08774}, and Gemini-2.5 pro~\cite{DBLP:journals/corr/abs-2312-11805} make wrong turns in 9 out of 10 cases.
+However, when querying the connection path between two webpages in a Web graph, state-of-the-art LLMs like DeepSeek-R1~\cite{DBLP:journals/corr/abs-2501-12948}, GPT-o3~\cite{DBLP:journals/corr/abs-2303-08774}, and Gemini-2.5 pro~\cite{DBLP:journals/corr/abs-2312-11805} return incorrect navigation routes in 9 out of 10 cases.
 This failure reveals that current LLMs remain limited in handling large real-world graph reasoning tasks.

 Researchers have explored various methods to address the constraints of LLMs' inability to perform graph reasoning. \textit{Text-based} methods~\cite{DBLP:journals/corr/abs-2310-04560, DBLP:journals/corr/abs-2403-04483, DBLP:journals/corr/abs-2402-16029} leverage Chain-of-Thought (CoT)~\cite{DBLP:conf/nips/Wei0SBIXCLZ22} reasoning but struggle with the dynamic programming requirements of graph algorithms (e.g., Bellman-Ford~\cite{bellman1958routing}), resulting in cascading errors in complex tasks. \textit{Tool-based} methods~\cite{DBLP:journals/corr/abs-2304-11116, DBLP:conf/kdd/Wang0CZQ25} rely on external tools for computation, requiring predefined tools and rigid input formats (e.g., preprocessed files).
-These limitations hinder their ability to process diverse graph text representations, such as adjacency lists, symbolic notations, and linguistic descriptions~\cite{DBLP:journals/corr/abs-2310-04560}, thereby reducing their adaptability to real-world scenarios. \textit{Agent-based} methods~\cite{DBLP:journals/corr/abs-2410-18032} employ multi-agent collaboration, often decomposing graph tasks into sequential stages via naive instruction prompts.
+These limitations hinder their ability to process diverse graph text representations, such as adjacency lists, symbolic notations, and linguistic descriptions~\cite{DBLP:journals/corr/abs-2310-04560}, thereby reducing their adaptability to real-world scenarios. \textit{Agent-based} methods~\cite{DBLP:journals/corr/abs-2410-18032, zhang2024gcoder} employ multi-agent collaboration, often decomposing graph tasks into sequential stages via naive instruction prompts.
 However, these approaches are fundamentally limited by the complexity of code construction and the inherent memory constraints of LLMs.
-As graph scales increase and tasks involve real-world graph problems, agent-based methods perform poorly when simultaneously handling graph data comprehension and task execution.
+As graph scales increase and tasks involve real-world graph problems, agent-based methods perform poorly when handling graph data comprehension and task execution.